Chris FollinBy Chris Follin

 A proper charger setup is direct, ventilated, and boring.

-InspectNo cracks, leaks, swelling, freezing, severe corrosion, or burnt smell.
+InspectNo cracks, leaks, swelling, freezing, severe corrosion, rotten smell, or unusual heat.

-ConnectCharger off, positive to positive, negative to negative or approved ground per manual.
+ConnectCharger unplugged or off, positive to positive, negative to negative or approved ground per manual.

-MonitorUse correct mode, avoid sparks, and stop if the battery heats, smells, or vents aggressively.
+MonitorUse the correct mode, keep the area ventilated, and stop if the battery heats, smells, leaks, or vents aggressively.

 CHARGER CHOICE